Nadia Tueni: Career

 Tueni published her first book of poems, Les Textes Blonds, in 1963.
 She worked as the literary editor of the Lebanese French-language newspaper, Le Jour, in 1967 and contributed to various Arabic and French publications.

+She starred in Maroun Bagdadi's 1980 documentary film Whispers, where she journeyed through Lebanon in the aftermath of the first five years of the Lebanese Civil War.

 Personal life

 She married Ghassan Tueni, the publisher of An Nahar and doyen of the Lebanese press, in 1953 in a civil marriage ceremony.
 They had three children, all of whom would predecease their father, who long outlived her.
 Her son, Gebran Tueni, a journalist and politician, was assassinated in 2005.
 Another son, Makram, was 21 when he died in a car accident in Paris in 1987.
 A daughter, Nayla, who was born in 1955 died of cancer at age 7.

 Her death deeply affected Nadia and led her to compose her first collection: Les Textes Blonds, which was published in 1963.
 In 1967, she became a literary editor at Le Jour, where she contributed to various Arabic and French publications.
 She also has a brother, the minister and deputy Marwan Hamade and a step brother, a journalist in An Nahar daily newspaper, Ali Hamade.

 She describes her country, Lebanon, in Poems of Love and War (2006:xxxv) as follows: "I belong to a country that commits suicide every day while it is being assassinated.
 As a matter of fact, I belong to a country that died several times.
 Why should I not die too of the gnawing, ugly, slow, and vicious death, of this Lebanese death?"